jdmonin/JSettlers2/Readme.md

 the project website is http://nand.net/jsettlers/devel/ .
 Questions, bugs, patches, and pull requests can be posted at the github page.

-For more information on building or developing JSettlers, see README.developer.
+For more information on building or developing JSettlers, see `Readme.developer.md`.
-That readme also has information about translating jsettlers to other languages, see the "I18N" section.
+That readme also has information about translating jsettlers to other languages;
+see the "I18N" section.

 JSettlers is licensed under the GNU General Public License.
 Each source file